 Certification for Nurse Paralegals

-For certifications, there is LNCC, i.e. Legal Nurse Consultant Certification offered by American Legal Nurse Consultant Certification Board.
+For certifications, there is LNCC, i.e. Legal Nurse Consultant Certification offered by the American Legal Nurse Consultant Certification Board.
 This certification is further accredited by the American Board of Nurse Specialties.

 Aspiring Nurse Paralegals should have a current license as a Registered Nurse and about five years of experience, and they also need to show 2000 working hours as a legal nurse consultant.